DerThorsten/ivigraph/README.md

 Quickstart:
 ============
 run flow.py (and change the "lena" path to an image of your choise).
 Cick on Flowchart-Button in the GUI and edit the graph

+- right click to add new operators
+- del to remove connections ( unknown bug, this might lead to a floating point error for huge graphs)
+- connect operator to one of the four image viewers

 Dependencies:
 =============